National Chocolate Mousse Day

 One of the first written records of the appearance of chocolate mousse in the United States is actually from an exposition in New York City in 1892.
 Later on, the recipe for chocolate mousse started appearing in a “Housekeepers Column” in the 1897 edition of the Boston globe.
 The recipe actually produced a dish with far more in common with chocolate pudding, instead of the more familiar foamy treat of the modern day.

 It wasn’t until egg whites were introduced to the recipe, separated from the yellow yolks, that the light creaminess entered into the equation.
 It was an art form to create the mousse, as it was necessary to hand whip it at a consistent pace for a long period of time.
-Of course, it wasn’t until the electric mixer was involved that it became common to produce the proper consistency more commonly.
+Of course, it wasn’t until the electric mixer was involved that it became common to produce the proper consistency that is commonly known today.

 National Chocolate Mousse Day Timeline